eagleEggs/nintendoid-SD/README.md

-# nintendoDSscreenSimulator
+# [nintendoid SD]
-documentation and examples
+in game handheld with dual screens

 ![anim1](https://github.com/eagleEggs/nintendoDSscreenSimulator/blob/master/testing/dsTesting_colorChange.gif?raw=true)<br><br>

 ![anim1](https://github.com/eagleEggs/nintendoDSscreenSimulator/blob/master/testing/dsTesting_materials.gif?raw=true)

-This asset comes packaged with the NDS prefab.
+This asset comes packaged with the nintendoid SD prefab.
 Drag it into the scene and hit play.

-There are a few buttons to play around with.
+Set the rect content within both screens and set the top screen offset.

-Within the inspector there are many parameters:
+There are many parameters to configure, most are defaulted to 'enabled':

  - StreetPass
  - SpotPass